 Therefore, Huawei needed a product strategy that would not only help their products appeal to a wider class of customers, but also conquer the negative associations with China.

 They chose to navigate these challenges by implementing a GTM strategy that focused on changing the perception of their products from the roots.
 They began by building local R&D centers in India and hired locals in a prominent recruitment drive that showcased their commitment to the local community.
+This also helped them understand the demographics and preferences of Indian consumers.

 They also contributed to the “Make in India” initiative, a manufacturing/focused drive to add more industrial capabilities to the Indian economy.